Africa's COVID-19 envoy blasts EU, COVAX over vaccine crisis | Health

 - Kenya

-The African Union special envoy tasked with leading efforts to procure COVID-19 vaccines for the continent is blasting Europe as Africa struggles amid a crushing third surge of infections, saying Thursday that "not one dose, not one vial, has left a European factory for Africa."
-Strive Masiyiwa also took aim at the global effort meant to distribute vaccines to low-and middle-income countries, accusing COVAX of withholding crucial information including that key donors hadn't met funding pledges.
+The African Union special envoy tasked with leading efforts to procure COVID-19 vaccines for the continent is blasting Europe as Africa struggles amid a crushing third surge of infections, saying Thursday that “not one dose, not one vial, has left a European factory for Africa.”
+Strive Masiyiwa also took aim at the global effort meant to distribute vaccines to low- and middle-income countries, accusing COVAX of withholding crucial information including that key donors hadn't met funding pledges.
+He didn't name which donors.

+“The situation could be very different had we known back in December that Listen, this help is not coming, do for yourselves,'” Masiyiwa told reporters, adding that “many countries were just sitting back saying, the vaccines are coming.' ...
+We as Africans are disappointed.''
+The criticism revealed African leaders' sheer exasperation at the world's dramatic vaccine divide, with Masiyiwa describing vaccinated, unmasked Europeans attending football matches while just 1% of Africans are fully vaccinated against COVID-19.

+However, Nkengasong and Masiyiwa announced that the first shipments of Johnson & Johnson and Pfizer vaccines with U.S. support will begin arriving next week.
+It was not clear how many doses would be in those first shipments.
+Meanwhile, more African-purchased doses will arrive in August, Masiyiwa said.

+The African continent has had 5.5 million confirmed COVID-19 infections and has seen a “remarkable'' 23% increase in deaths over the past week, the Africa CDC director said.

-He said the continent needs 1.6 billion doses in a double-dose regime, or 800 million for a single-dose regime, to meet the goal of vaccinating 60 per cent of the population.
+He said the continent needs 1.6 billion doses in a double-dose regime, or 800 million for a single-dose regime, to meet the goal of vaccinating 60% of the population.

+Masiyiwa gave a frank accounting of where global efforts to vaccinate the world against COVID-19 had sputtered.
+“It became pretty clear by December that the hope that we would all as a global community buy vaccines together through COVAX was not being adhered to, particularly by the rich and powerful nations,” he said.

+COVAX aimed to provide 20% of Africa's vaccine needs, with African nations stepping up for the rest, he said.
+But “it really doesn't matter how much money your country has, they couldn't buy vaccines ...
+I never saw presidents try so hard, calling chief executives.''
+The African continent has relied on vaccine manufacturing capabilities elsewhere in the world, but the COVID-19 vaccine crisis has jolted African leaders into pursuing their own production power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)